Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 - Use Typescript!
 - Write tests as you go, or at least make sure every .ts file has corresponding tests
 - Make sure the whole thing is working, style it, then move onto CREATE, etc.

+---

+## Notes on an overall quality frontend website
+There are some things to ask yourself when building quality front end projects.
+- Are you using a well-established library if you have advanced requirements?
+  - An example would be React.
+  - Also important is how you've implemented this - building it from scratch can lead to much smaller file sizes than using something like `npx create-react-app`
+- Are you implementing typescript for typesafety?
+- Does your pipeline allow you release with confidence?
+Best practice would be to create scripts for the following to run in the pipeline.
+  - Do you have 100% unit test code coverage? (i.e. jest + react testing library)
+  - Do you have a few select happy path E2E tests? (i.e. playwright)
+  - Do you have optimisation techniques to ensure you don't make the performance worse?
+  - Have you considered accessibility and baked it into the project as much as possible (axe unit testing, running audits, manually checking keyboard functionality)